CentreSecuriteIA/aisafety_atlas_multilingual_website/README.md

 Monolingual version available at [https://ai-safety-atlas.com/]

-Generated with the code in the repository [AI Safety Atlas multilingual website](https://github.com/CentreSecuriteIA/aisafety_atlas_multilingual)
+Generated with the code in the repository [AI Safety Atlas multilingual](https://github.com/CentreSecuriteIA/aisafety_atlas_multilingual)